 - Skills Programmes (Part qualification), made up of a combination of unit standards that fall within a qualification, intending to increase the skills level of employed and unemployed learners;

 - Work Integrated Learning for TVET and University learners studying for an occupational qualification, who require work experience and learning as part of the qualification;

-- Internships for learners from Universities and Universities of Technology (UoTs) who have completed their occupational qualification and who are seeking a period of workplace experience in their chosen occupation.
+- Internships for learners from Universities and Universities of Technology (UoTs) who have completed their occupational qualification and are seeking a period of workplace experience in their chosen occupation.
 The work experience must be structured and supervised by a suitably qualified person; and

 - Bursaries to support employees and unemployed learners to take part in programmes that result in an occupational qualification.